Fire and rescue services

 Oman restricts travel to some areas, including the Yemeni borders.
 You'll need authorisation from Omani authorities to travel to restricted areas.

-You may be detained and fined if you drive under the influence of alcohol.
+You may be detained and fined if you drink alcohol in public, or if you drive under the influence of alcohol.

 If you plan to drive: